estensen/library/README.md

 Learn to mock with Go

 ## Install
-mock requires Go and mysql-
+mock requires Go and mysql

 Create db:
 ```bash